The table element is perhaps the most

 possibility of one BLOB object overwriting another.
 If

-is false or is omitted,
+encoding is false or is omitted,

 the remote file name of an uploaded BLOB file is used by